 - Treat patient and reassess.

 Tennis elbow is a type of tendonitis that occurs on the outside of the elbow.
-People with Tennis Elbow have pain in the elbow with gripping and lifting activities.
-Often the elbow is painful at night.
+People with Tennis Elbow have discomfort in the elbow with gripping and lifting activities.
+Often the elbow symptoms are worse at night.
 Physical Therapy provides strategies to continue normal activities but take the stress off the tendon and facilitate healing.
 As the tendon heals, a program of stretching will ensure a good repair and prevent re-injury.

 Fractures of the Elbow